ogemelody/House_Prices/README.md

 # House_Prices
-This project predicts the house prices in California based on the metrics inputed by the user. the dataset used for this project was gotten from Kaggle, this project is deploy using Heroku cloud platform
+This project predicts the house prices based on the information inputed by the user. the dataset used for this project was gotten from Kaggle, this project is deploy using Heroku cloud platform